kxaithefraud/M2CRI/README.md

 # 🎖️ Custom Rank Icons Resource Pack for Minecraft 🎖️

-This resource pack allows you to replace **specific Unicode characters with custom images**, making it easy to display **custom ranks or icons** in Minecraft chat, tab list, or anywhere text is rendered! 🏆
+This simple resource pack allows you to replace **specific Unicode characters with custom images**, making it easy to display **custom ranks or icons** in Minecraft chat, tab list, or anywhere text is rendered! 🏆

 ---